dcastillogi/aws-nextjs-deployment/README.md

 # Next.js GitHub Actions CD + AWS CDK Infrastructure

+> If you're looking for a solution with a lower TCO, please refer to the [low-cost](https://github.com/dcastillogi/aws-nextjs-deployment/tree/low-cost) branch.

 Are you looking to deploy your Next.js project on AWS with high availability?
 This repository has everything you need:

 - **AWS CDK**: Automates infrastructure deployment, including: